Laura0607/PBfB2018/README.md

 cat *fa > ~/PBfB2018/Step_2/Results_2/all_TSHb.fa
 ```

-## Step_3
-### Purpose: count the amount of DNA sequences,count sequence lengths and modify header names.
+## Step_3: Count the amount of DNA sequences, count sequence lengths and modify header names.

 Run the shell script **step_3a.sh** in your terminal to count the amount of DNA sequences in your FASTA file